Technics SP10 MkIII Panzerholz

 A brief history

-Post restoration, updates and after direct plinth coupling, this magnificent direct drive turntable will easily compete with the finest analog playback systems in the world.
-This classic engineering marvel remains a modern reference.
+Post restoration, updates and after secure plinth coupling, this magnificent direct drive turntable will easily compete with the finest analog playback systems in the world.
+One of the few classic engineering marvels which remains a modern reference.

 Phase tracking timing bench test